mose/etherpad-translate/README.md

 The security level of that application is pretty low, and you should be careful if you want to appropriate it for your won usage.

+That small piece of code was first created to fit the translation needs of http://twval.org

 Copyright
 ----------